JerBouma/FinanceToolkit/README.md

 ## Options and Greeks

 The Options module is meant to calculate theoretical values based on Black Scholes for European Options.
 This includes the theoretical value of the Option for each Strike Price and Expiration Date which is intelligently chosen.
-It also includes the First, Second and Third Order Greeks such as Delta, Gamma, Vega, Vomma and Ultima. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/options) which includes an explanation about the model, the parameters and an example.**
+It also includes the First, Second and Third Order Greeks such as Delta, Gamma, Vega, Vomma and Ultima. **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/options-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/options) which includes an explanation about the model, the parameters and an example.**

 ### Option Pricing 📊